utdata/icj-class/resources/start-a-project.md

 - `touch .gitignore` will create the file.
 - In a browser, go to [gitignore.io](https://gitignore.io)
-- Insert the following values
+- Insert the following values: macOS, Windows, VisualStudioCode.

 ![gitignore values](../images/00-gitignore-values.png)